telerik/kendo-ui-core/docs/api/javascript/data/ganttdependencydatasource.md

 ##### id `String|Number|Object`

-The id of the gantt task, based on which the dependencies are filtered.
+The id of the Gantt task, based on which the dependencies are filtered.

 #### Returns